sourceryinstitute/OpenCoarrays/INSTALL.md

 Most users will find it easiest and fastest to use package management software to install OpenCoarrays.
 Package management options for macOS (formerly known as OS X), Windows, and Linux are described first below.
-Also described below are options for installing via an OpenCoarrays installation script or via the Sourcery Institute virtual machine.
+Also described below are options for installing via the Sourcery Institute virtual machine or the OpenCoarrays installation script.

 ### macOS ###